mgoellnitz/trackdown/README.md

 The source repository contains a directory named .trackdown.

 This directory contains a file named config.
-There are some options in this file, which you can change.
+There are some options in this file, which you might want to change.

 Example config file for TrackDown: